neams-th-coe/cardinal/doc/content/tutorials/cht1.md

  and [Transfers](https://mooseframework.inl.gov/syntax/Transfers/index.html)
 blocks describe the interaction between Cardinal and MOOSE.
-The MOOSE heat conduction module is here run as the master application, with the nekRS wrapping run as the sub-application.
+The MOOSE heat conduction module is here run as the master application, with the NekRS wrapping run as the sub-application.
 We specify that MOOSE will run first on each time step.
-Allowing sub-cycling means that, if the MOOSE time step is 0.05 seconds, but the nekRS time step is 0.02 seconds, that for every MOOSE time step, nekRS will perform three time steps, of length 0.02, 0.02, and 0.01 seconds to "catch up" to the MOOSE master application.
+Allowing sub-cycling means that, if the MOOSE time step is 0.05 seconds, but the NekRS time step is 0.02 seconds, that for every MOOSE time step, NekRS will perform three time steps, of length 0.02, 0.02, and 0.01 seconds to "catch up" to the MOOSE master application.
 If sub-cycling is turned off, then the smallest time step among all the various applications is used.

+!alert warning
+NekRS is currently limited to a constant time step size.
+So, while Cardinal technically allows the time step to be changed in NekRS according to a master application's control, NekRS's time stepping routines do not properly treat variable time step sizes.
+This limitation will be relaxed in the near future.

-Three transfers are required to couple Cardinal and MOOSE; the first is a transfer of surface temperature from Cardinal to MOOSE.
-The second is a transfer of heat flux from MOOSE to Cardinal.
-And the third is a transfer of the total integrated heat flux from MOOSE to Cardinal (computed as a postprocessor), which is then used internally by nekRS to re-normalize the heat flux (after interpolation onto its [!ac](GLL) points).
+Three transfers are required to couple Cardinal and MOOSE; the first is a transfer of surface temperature from Cardinal (specifically, the NekRS wrapping) to MOOSE.
+The second is a transfer of heat flux from
+MOOSE to Cardinal.
+And the third is a transfer of the total integrated heat flux from MOOSE to Cardinal (computed as a postprocessor), which is then used internally by NekRS to re-normalize the heat flux (after interpolation onto NekRS's [!ac](GLL) points).

 !listing /tutorials/fhr_reflector/conduction/solid.i
   start=MultiApps